Feature Articles: Food, Fitness and Health

 Tammy Roberts, MS, RD, LD, Nutrition and Health Education Specialist, Bates County, University of Missouri Extension

 Salt (sodium) is abundant in the American diet.
-The problem is that sodium can contribute to high blood pressure and high blood pressure can contribute to the risk of developing cardiovascular disease, congestive heart failure and kidney disease.
+The problem is that sodium can contribute to high blood pressure, which can contribute to the risk of developing cardiovascular disease, congestive heart failure and kidney disease.
 Some people can decrease blood pressure by decreasing sodium intake.
 It is important to know where sodium lurks in your food and how you can eat less.

-People consume sodium as part of table salt, which is made of sodium and chloride.
+People consume sodium from table salt, which is made of sodium and chloride.
 Salt serves many purposes — it is used in curing meat, enhancing the flavor of food and maintaining the moisture content of food.

 Pre-prepared frozen food, canned soups and other canned foods are high in sodium.
 In addition, bread, chicken and chicken-mixed dishes each account for 7 percent of the sodium that is consumed in the U.S. Pizza accounts for 6 percent, while pasta and pasta dishes account for 5 percent of sodium consumption.

 There are many things to do to help reduce sodium intake:

 - Read food labels, which list how much sodium is in each serving of food.
 Foods you should pay particular attention to include salted snacks, fish that is canned in oil or brine like sardines or tuna, lunch/deli meats, canned foods and juices, cheese, seasoned salts, meat tenderizers and condiments such as ketchup, mayonnaise and salad dressing.
 A frozen dinner can have an entire day’s worth of sodium in one meal!

 - Eat lots of fresh fruits and vegetables, which have minimal sodium.

 - Prepare your own food so you can control the amount of salt that goes in to it.